Experienced Nashville Sexual Harassment Lawyers

-Also Representing Clients in Nashville, Columbia, Franklin & Murfreesboro
+Also Representing Clients in Columbia, Franklin & Murfreesboro

 Many victims of sexual harassment dread going into work and look for excuses not to go in.
-Getting another job is not always an option, and even when it is this can be a time-consuming process.
-But whether you want to look for another job or not, it is worth your time to report and take action against sexual harassment.
-Not just for yourself, but for others who could be subjected to the same treatment.
+Getting another job is not always an option, and even when it is this can be a stressful process.
+However, it is worth your time to report and take action against sexual harassment.
+This will not just benefit yourself, but also help others who could be subjected to the same treatment.

 At Collins & Hunter, we aggressively pursue justice for our clients.
-Our Brentwood sexual harassment attorneys are highly experienced in sexual harassment cases.
-We take employment law cases as far as they need to go to ensure our clients have their complaints acknowledged and compensated.
+Our Nashville sexual harassment attorneys are highly experienced in sexual harassment cases, particularly Title IX cases.
+We take our employment law cases as far as they need to go to ensure our clients have their complaints acknowledged.

-You don’t have to fight sexual harassment alone.
-Call (615) 235-6648 to schedule a free initial consultation with our knowledgeable legal team.
+Do not fight sexual harassment without help.
+Call (615) 235-6648 to schedule an initial consultation with our knowledgeable legal team.

 Types of Sexual Harassment

-In Tennessee, the courts also define sexual harassment as “any unequal treatment of an employee that would not occur but for the employee’s gender.”
-This conduct does not have to be “sexual” in nature but must still be unwelcome and severe enough to make an individual uncomfortable.
+Tennessee sexual harassment law offers its own definition of sexual harassment.
+In Tennessee, “any unequal treatment of an employee that would not occur but for the employee’s gender" is sexual harassment.
+This conduct does not have to be “sexual” in nature.
+However it must still be unwelcome and severe enough to make an individual uncomfortable.